 If you don’t have family close to you or they are less than helpful, seek out a support group.
 These are a family of people with similar experiences with cancer at different stages of the journey to defeating cancer.
 The individuals in support groups who have beaten cancer are there to fill your heart with hope and inspire you as you undergo treatment.
 They are also helpful in dealing with some of the side effects of treatment, filling you in with life hacks and experiences garnered when they made the same journey.
 Ask your cancer care team for support groups close to you.

-Do you have a question? please post it in the comment box or feel free to chat with us in directly via the chat pop out icon below.
+Do you have a question? please post it in the comment box or feel free to chat with us directly.
 We would love to hear from you.

 On the next episode, we would like to share our secret tips on happiness in the face of cancer.
 Remember; talking to someone may just be the first step in helping you cope with the uncertainties ahead.